ihmc-scale/act-up-model/README.md

 The model is available in three forms:

-* a running server on Koalemos, described below
+* a running server on Mneme, described below

 * as a Docker image, discussed further below

 * or simply as the code in this repo

-Here's an example of running the model, using the Koalemos-hosted server.
+Here's an example of running the model, using the Mneme-hosted server.
 Note that in this repo is a piece of example JSON, `input-sample.json`, which we will pass to the server using netcat.

-    cat input-sample.json | nc koalemos.lan.cmu.edu 21952 > /tmp/output.json
+    cat input-sample.json | nc mneme.lan.cmu.edu 21952 > /tmp/output.json

 This should write a single line, about 8 MB, a single JSON object, to /tmp/output.json